Background pattern

 If you take more HERTEN than you should, consult your doctor or pharmacist immediately.

 You should continue taking HERTEN as prescribed.
-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-Like all medicines, HERTEN can cause side effects, although not everyone will experience them.
+Like all medicines, HERTEN can cause side effects, although not everybody gets them.

 Blood and lymphatic system disorders: